Film at Summer Classics

 Over the course of the three-week program, we develop a technical understanding of the style and vocabulary of cinema, while simultaneously learning to recognize each film as a distinctive work of art.
 Along the way, we become better viewers of film and deeper thinkers about the cinematic art form.

 Students may enroll in one, two, or all three of the seminar weeks.
 Each week presents a self-contained, individualized curriculum.
-Participants are encouraged to view all movies before arriving on campus; copies of the films and a suitable viewing area are also provided by the college for students’ use before each class.
+Participants are encouraged to view all movies before arriving on campus.
+Film screenings are offered on campus in the early evening hours, and additional morning opportunities are available in the classroom or library.
 If you need assistance viewing the films prior to arrival on campus, please contact Summer Classics at classics(at)sjc.edu.

 Film seminars are one afternoon session daily: 2–4 p.m.
 MDT, with optional film screening times in the mornings and evenings.